- Home

 Below is some guidance to help Squash players when thinking of stringing.

-Squash strings are commonly sold in the form of multifilament constructions and single wraps.
+Squash strings are commonly sold in the form of multifilament constructions & single wraps.

-Soft synthetic materials that are coated to add extra durability are very popular as the game requires power and feel for the responsive player.
+Soft synthetic materials that are coated to add extra durability are very popular as the game requires power & feel for the responsive player.

-Multifilament constructions with thinner gauges are very popular in the game among advanced players to assist with more bite and power.
+Multifilament constructions with thinner gauges are very popular in the game among advanced players to assist with more bite & power.

-Multifilament strings will also offer good power bite over syn gut, but reduced durability.
+Multifilament strings will also offer more power over syn gut, but reduced durability.

-For players who want more durability and less feel, monofilaments can be purchased for more power and durability but slightly less feel.
+For players who want more durability & less feel, monofilaments can be purchased for more power & durability but offer slightly less feel.

 Thinner gauges will offer more bite but less durability.
-Thicker gauges will offer more durability and reduced bite.
+Thicker gauges will offer more durability & reduced bite.